awslabs/aws-clustered-video-streams/README.md

 ## How it works

 A ***clustered video stream*** is composed of N identical redundant live video *stream instances* that are each deployed in a different AWS region.
 Each ***stream instance*** has an origin HTTP(S) endpoint (MediaPackage, S3, etc.) and an AWS CloudFront CDN HTTP(S) endpoint that are unique to the region.
-Stream instances are shown in the purple shaded boxes in [Figure 1 - clustered video…](https://quip-amazon.com/vSwOA2vuRTaU#ATC9CAmI0l9) below.
+Stream instances are shown in the purple shaded boxes in **Figure 1 - clustered video stream architecture** below.

 ![Image: image](images/clustered-video-stream-deploy.png)